 Emphasize the need to protect children from accessing undesirable content, including child pornography.

 Highlight violence against women online which presents a serious threat and inhibitor for women’s use of ICTs; privacy issues.

 Spam

-Promote measures against spam mail
+Promote measures to prevent the propagation of spam and minimize its impact on international telecommunication services.